- Home

 Your health care team

 Your general practitioner (GP) will arrange the first tests to assess your symptoms.
-If these tests don’t rule out cancer, you will usually be referred to a specialist called a urologist.
+If these tests do not rule out cancer, you will usually be referred to a specialist called a urologist.

 The urologist will arrange further tests.
 If testicular cancer is diagnosed, the specialist will consider treatment options.
-Often these will be discussed with other health professionals at a multidisciplinary team (MDT) meeting.
+Often these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.

 To find cancer specialists, multidisciplinary teams and hospitals in NSW or ACT, you can visit the NSW Government website CanRefer.